zenstackhq/zenstack-docs/blog/llm-acl/index.md

 ---
 title: Using LLM For SQL Query Is Cool.
 But What About Access Control?
-description: An experiment on applying access control to LLM generated data queries.
+description: An experiment on applying access control to LLM-generated data queries.
 tags: [ai, llm, authorization]
 authors: yiming
 date: 2023-11-06